 A Dove Permit is a type of limited entry permit that is required for a hunter to participate in scheduled dove hunts at Caravelle Ranch, DuPuis, Frog Pond, Hilochee and Punta Gorda wildlife management areas.
 Additional information about dove hunting can be found on the Dove Hunting Page.

-- Cost: $0.00 to apply, $0.00 per permit.
+Cost: $0.00 to apply, $0.00 per permit.

-- Group Applications: Group applications are accepted in phase I, with up to five hunters total.
+Group Applications: Group applications are accepted in phase I, with up to five hunters total.

-- Drawing Results: Drawing results are typically posted within three business days after the application period ends.
+Drawing Results: Drawing results are typically posted within three business days after the application period ends.

-- Reporting Requirements: There are no statewide reporting requirements for dove hunt permits, though hunters should check the Caravelle Ranch, DuPuis, Frog Pond, Hilochee and Punta Gorda WMA brochures for any check station requirements for their hunt.
-Public lands hunters may receive a survey after the season concludes to assist the FWC in gathering valuable insight and data, and feedback is appreciated.
+Reporting Requirements: Hunters should check the WMA Brochure for any check station requirements for their hunt.
+Public lands hunters may receive a survey after the season concludes to assist the FWC in gathering valuable insight and data.